Lines on $p$-adic and real cubic surfaces: Galois Groups

 We see that while the generic Galois group for surfaces over $\Q$ is $W(E_6)$, over the $p$-adics there is no ``generic'' group but rather a list of ``small'' groups that can occur with positive probability.
-It would be interesting to answer the question in future work.

-\begin{question} Which groups can arise as Galois groups of lines on cubic surfaces over $\Q_p$?
-Does this list depend on $p$? \end{question}
+Question \ref{question: which can be realized} would be interesting to answer in future work.
+We conclude this section with the following remark. \begin{remark} Elsenhans--Jahnel also showed that some Galois groups are possible over any field of odd characteristic as long as a field extention with that group exists; see \cite{ElsenhansJahnel2019a,ElsenhansJahnel2019b}.
+This might give some information on what happens over $\Q_p$ by lifting surfaces over $\F_p$ to $\Z_p$. \end{remark}